 For your convenience we have set up an automatic end of the month billing option.
 Your credit card will securely be stored in our system and ran at the end of each month (25th of each month or following business day) for any balance under $400.
 For amounts greater than $400 you will be notified prior to the card being charged.
 No PAPER bills will be mailed.
 Receipts will be emailed following the charge of the credit card on file, and itemized receipts available upon request.

-To enroll please download and fill out THIS FORM , and bring it to your next appointment. *Please note this is not for regular payments or copays that are collected at each visit.
+New Process coming soon!
+Thank you for your patience. *Please note this is not for regular payments or copays that are collected at each visit.

 After your second No-Show or Cancellation, within a 24 hour window of your appointment, you will be charged $40.
 Please review the full policy here